Here we will learn SQLite Virtual table with example and how to create and use SQLite virtual table in SQLite statements with examples.

 The SQLite Virtual table is having some exceptions those are as follows:

-Following is syntax of creating virtual table in SQLite.
+Following is the syntax of creating a virtual table in SQLite.

 CREATE VIRTUAL TABLE table_name using module_name